poojahooda22/framer-project/README.md

 ## Expanding the ESLint conf
 If you are developing
-- Configure the top-level `parserOp
+- Configure the top-level `parserO
 ```j
 export default tseslint.config({
   languageOptions: {